Neiliezhü Üsou: Rev. Dr. Neiliezhü Üsou Memorial Award for Music

-First death anniversary
+Anniversary of death

 His first memorial service entitled "A Tribute: A life time of memories through Music and Testimonial" was held on 30 January 2010, at Ministers' Hill Baptist Church (MHBC) and was attended by family, church leaders, members, friends and well-wishers.

 Rev. Dr. Neiliezhü Usou Memorial School (RDNUMS)

-A school was established and inaugurated on July 27, 2013, by the Chief Minister of Nagaland.
+A school was established and inaugurated on 27 July 2013, by the Chief Minister of Nagaland.
 The school follows a structured, play based curriculum.